ChrisWren/grunt-link-checker/CONTRIBUTING.md

 # Reporting issues

-If you are reporting an issue here, please make sure that the issue is with grunt-nodemon and not nodemon.
-If you have discovered a bug in nodemon, please file an issue [there](https://github.com/remy/nodemon/issues/new).
+If you are reporting an issue here, please make sure that the issue is with grunt-link-checker and not node-simplecrawler.
+If you have discovered a bug in node-simplecrawler, please file an issue [there](https://github.com/cgiffard/node-simplecrawler/issues/new).

 # Tests

- We use the [mocha](http://visionmedia.github.io/mocha/) test framework and [should](https://github.com/visionmedia/should.js/) assertion library to test grunt-pages.
-To run the test suite, enter the following command:
+To lint the JavaScript and test the link-checker, run the following command:

 ```bash
 grunt test
 ```

-There are integration tests located in [this](https://github.com/ChrisWren/grunt-nodemon/blob/master/test/integrationTests.js) file which verify that the .nodemonignore file is created/removed as expected.